Here is a list of training and career development resources available related to supporting graduate students at Georgia Tech:

 I am hiring a student part time as a graduate assistant (GA) to answer phones and do clerical work.
 Does he have to be registered for classes?

 All graduate student employees should be registered.
 The minimum registration for a GA is three credit hours.
-If the student has no registration options, a nonstudent employment status should be used.
+If the student has no registration options, they must be hired as an hourly Student Assistant in pay group 03C.

 I am in a unit outside the colleges and hiring a graduate student to do research.
 I don’t know whether the student is registered or not.
 How can I make sure I am in compliance with the policy?